keshav-sasanapuri/football-fantasy/README.md

 # To run the game -
 - download all files to one folder in your system
-- Create a folder called 'Images'.
+- Create a folder called 'Images'(case sensitive).
 Copy all files from 'Game Database/Images' to the new Images file created
 - Open FootBall Fantasy and run.